 Skin anxiety can affect pretty much anyone, including R29’s own beauty editor Jacqueline Kilikita.
 "I’ve had hormonal acne since age 11 but it has only made me anxious quite recently," she says.
 "As I work in beauty, I'm often worried that any skin experts or makeup artists I meet will judge my spots and scars or try to give me advice, and I've tried most things, including medication."
 It’s even had an impact on her working life.
 "I've cancelled events and meetings because the thought of people seeing me on a 'bad skin day' can often fill me with panic and dread.
 In reality, the majority don't really say anything but I find it difficult not to feel this way.
 After all, the link between skin and mental health is very real."

 For some, it can be a vicious cycle.
 PR Lauren MacAskill found herself with a condition called pompholyx eczema: blisters that appear on your hands and feet.
 "I couldn’t sleep because my skin was on fire, I'd lie in bed in tears," she recalls.
 "Because I knew it was as a result of stress, this in itself led to additional stress about how it was affecting me."
-When fitness entrepreneur Lucy Arnold began to suffer with adult acne, her anxiety was so bad that she couldn't leave the house – she even missed a friend's wedding.
+When fitness entrepreneur Lucy Arnold began to suffer from adult acne, her anxiety was so bad that she couldn't leave the house — she even missed a friend's wedding.
 Despite winning awards for her activewear brand Lucy Locket Loves, she shunned the ceremonies and didn't collect any of her awards in person.
 "In the fitness industry, there's a lot of pressure to look perfect," she says.
-"I used to wear makeup all the time – even to work out.
+"I used to wear makeup all the time — even to work out.
 Some clients asked if my skin was sore but others were less polite.
 One woman asked how I live with skin like mine."

-For chef Priscilla Casey, who suffers with rosacea, her anxiety stems from her skin condition potentially flaring up at any time.
+For chef Priscilla Casey, who suffers from rosacea, her anxiety stems from her skin condition potentially flaring up at any time.
 "People may think I am blushing and may point out that it's 'cute' while not realising that I am actually in the early stages of a rosacea flare-up and experiencing a painful tingling sensation," she explains.
 Like Lauren, Priscilla has also dealt with sleep disruptions.
 "I used to get nightmares numerous times, especially when I had an important event coming up.
 I get nervous that I will have a severe flare-up, as has happened multiple times in the past."

 A quick search on Reddit shows how many people's love lives have been stalled by skin anxiety.
 One user wrote: "I’ve never had a [girlfriend].
 I think the main reason of my social anxiety is my bad skin."
 Another says: "I’m so utterly crippled by how much I hate my skin that I'm now a 29-year-old woman who's never been on a date, never been kissed, who refuses to entertain the hope of finding someone who might be actually attracted to me once they got a close-up good look."